chen-yy20/DDP_GNN/PyG/README.md

    ```

    ---
+> Tip: You may need to input "yes" to download datasets first time running the program.

-> Tip: Remember to modify the CPU configuration in the program before running each program.
+> Tip: Remember to modify the CPU configuration and dataset path in the program before running each program.

 3. Scalability test
    Run `gnn_train_scal.py` with different trainer core numbers for scalability test.